 But Not a Drop to Drink: Ninth Circuit Allows the U.S. Fish and Wildlife Service to Double the Santa Ana Sucker Fish’s Habitat

 In Bear Valley Mutual Water Company v.
 Sally Jewell, No. 12-57297 (9th Cir.
 June 25, 2015), the Ninth Circuit sacrificed a bit more of California’s water to the ever thirsty Endangered Species Act.
+This time, the Santa Ana sucker fish is the direct beneficiary.

 At its core, the opinion underscores the dangers of regulatory complacency.
 FWS had apparently assured the permittees “that it would not designate MSHCP land unless it first found that the plan was not being implemented.”
-Then it came out with a Final rule that they called a “radical departure from prior precedent and in contravention of assurances provide by the IA . . . .”
+Then it came out with a Final rule they called a “radical departure from prior precedent and in contravention of assurances provide by the IA . . . .”
 Neither the Ninth Circuit nor the FWS found the apparent volte face overly problematic.
 This seems to have left permittees with something that more resembled a promissory estoppel / breach of contract claim than a true regulatory arbitrary and capricious challenge on the substance.